 Mr. Robert M. Brady

 Mr. Robert M. Brady became the Associate Director for Financial and Business Operations at the Department of Defense Education Activity (DoDEA) on 3 June, 2013.
 He is responsible for financial management of a DoDEA annual operating budget of approximately $1.8 billion and a multi-billion dollar Military Construction budget for numerous new schools in the next five years.
 The DoDEA budget supports 181 schools, over 78,000 students and over 15,000 employees worldwide.
-At DoDEA Headquarters, he is responsible for the Resource Management, Procurement, Logistics and Information Management Technology Divisions.
+At DoDEA Headquarters he is responsible for the Resource Management, Procurement, Logistics, Information Management Technology and Human Resource Divisions.

 Prior to joining DoDEA, Mr. Brady served for four years in the Pacific Division of Headquarters Marine Corps.
 At the Pacific Division, he was responsible for financial management and force posture planning for the multi-billion dollar Marine Corps Pacific realignment plan mandated by the "United States - Japan Roadmap for Realignment Implementation" agreement of 2006.